-If you’re like many women, you may wonder about mammogram age guidelines — when you should start having mammograms – or how often you need to get one.
+If you’re like many women, you may wonder about mammogram age guidelines–when you should start having mammograms–or how often you need to get one.
 You might wonder if you can fit a mammogram into your busy lifestyle.
-Or you may wonder if it’s safe to get a mammogram during the COVID-19 epidemic.
+Or you may wonder if it is safe to get mammograms with COVID-19 still among us.

 We have answers for you.
 Learn how easy and painless it is to get a mammogram – and why you should do it even during a pandemic.

 A mammogram is a cancer screening tool that uses imaging to detect areas of potentially abnormal breast tissue.
 When you have a mammogram each year, doctors can compare the images to identify small changes in your breast tissue from one year to the next.
 This helps them find suspected breast cancers early.
 Early diagnosis leads to early treatment, which can improve a woman’s chances of survival.